AltaPay/plugin-magento2-community/wiki.md

 ## Providing error logs to support team

-You are always welcome to contact AltaPay support (support@altapay.com) if you are experiencing difficulties.

 It is recommended to provide as much information as possible to support team.

 **You can find the logs from the below path:**